MALT: Improving Reasoning with Multi-Agent LLM Training: Experiments

 \subsection{Experimental Results}

-Our experimental results along with all baselines over all three datasets are presented in Table \ref{tab:benchmarks}.
-Our results are averaged over four runs on random subsets (due to computational constraints) across seeds of the large test-sets provided for each benchmark, and we report the mean and standard deviation for all our results.
-Baseline single agent scores on MATH, CSQA, and GSM8K are $49.50\%$, $74.50\%$, and $84.25\%$, approximately in line with scores reported in Llama 3.1 8B's release \cite{grattafiori2024llama3herdmodels}.
+Our experimental results along with all the baselines are presented in Table \ref{tab:benchmarks}, along with Ablations in Tables \ref{tab:training-agents} and \ref{tab:agents-ablation}.
+Our results are averaged over four runs on random subsets of the large test-sets across seeds, and we report the standard deviation for all our core results.

+\paragraph{Baselines comparison} We present baseline results in Table~\ref{tab:benchmarks}.
+Baseline single agent scores on MATH, CSQA, and GSM8K are $49.50\%$, $74.50\%$, and $84.25\%$, approximately in line with scores reported in Llama-3.1-8B-Instruct's release \citep{grattafiori2024llama3herdmodels}.
 These scores go up to $52.50\%$, $75.75\%$, $86.75\%$ and $53.50\%$, $79.00\%$, $87.00\%$ with single model majority voting and multi-agent majority voting respectively.
+Additionally, after applying STaR (SFT on positive synthetic CoTs), single-agent baselines achieve around $52.25\%$, $76.25\%$, and $81.75\%$ on MATH, CSQA, and GSM8K, while the multi-agent STaR variant remains around $52.50\%$, $75.50\%$, and $80.00\%$.
+Self consistency results for STaR variants surpass untrained baselines but still underperform improvements obtained with MALT.
+We also evaluate Qwen-2.5-1.5B-Base \citep{qwen2025qwen25technicalreport} for a more diverse analysis.
+We observe that STaR training does not improve performance significantly beyond inference only baselines.
+However, DPO training for only the generator achieves a $68.75\%$ accuracy and works much better on non-instruction tuned (base) models.
+This allows MALT to offer even higher improvements.

-MALT in turn achieves an accuracy of $56.25\%$, $81.5\%$, and $90.25\%$ on these benchmarks.
+\paragraph{MALT core results} MALT with Llama-3.1-8B-Instruct (Table~\ref{tab:benchmarks}, right) achieves an accuracy of $57.25\%$, $81.50\%$, and $90.50\%$ on MATH, CSQA, and GSM8K.
 Overall, \textit{MALT significantly outperforms all baselines, including all settings with supervised fine-tuned models.
-Over the base model's performance as a generator, MALT achieves relative improvements of $14.14\%$, $9.40\%$, and $7.12\%$ on MATH, CSQA, and GSM8K.} This early advance demonstrates the efficacy of our search and attribution based data generation, training, and inference pipeline in MALT on competitive problem-solving and reasoning benchmarks.
-Note that prompts are based on CoT and are fixed throughout both baselines and trained settings.
+Over the untrained model's performance as a generator, MALT achieves relative improvements of $15.66\%$, $9.40\%$, and $7.42\%$ on MATH, CSQA, and GSM8K.} This shows the efficacy of our search and attribution based data generation, post-training, and inference pipeline in MALT across benchmarks of varying difficulty.
+MALT on Qwen-2.5-1.5B-Base, when evaluated using GSM8K, achieves an accuracy of $74.50\%$ and offers a relative improvement of $20.65\%$ over the single agent baseline.
+We also compare MALT with an equal inference multi-agent debate baseline in Table \ref{tab:mad}, where it significantly outperforms across all three benchmarks.